zagrajmy/backend/heroku/README.md

-Oh right, we might move it somewhere else, but
-I kinda need the database to unblock myself.

-Since we're migrating out of `zm-backend` repo, and there's no db setup in `backend`, I'll just keep the database here.

----
+_Setting up Zagrajmy database on your own Heroku for development._

 # Setup

 ## Create the app

 ```
-heroku create zagrajmy-db-dev --stack=container
+heroku create your-zagrajmy-db --stack=container
 ```

 ## Add Postgres addon

 ```
-heroku addons:create heroku-postgresql:hobby-dev -a zagrajmy-db-dev
+heroku addons:create heroku-postgresql:hobby-dev -a your-zagrajmy-db
 ```

 ## Push to Heroku

+Ensure you have git remote `heroku` pointing to Heroku and run:

 ```
-yarn db:deploy
+sh heroku/deploy.sh
 ```

 ## Turn on the dyno